smileidentity/smile-identity-core-ruby/README.md

 For extensive instructions on usage of the library and sample codes, please refer to the official Smile [Identity documentation](https://docs.smileidentity.com/server-to-server/ruby).

+Before that, you should take a look at the examples in the `examples` folder.

 ## Getting Help

 For usage questions, the best resource is [our official documentation](https://docs.smileidentity.com).
 However, if you require further assistance, you can file a [support ticket via our portal](https://portal.smileidentity.com/partner/support/tickets) or visit the [contact us page](https://portal.smileidentity.com/partner/support/tickets) on our website.